OxfordRSE/python-packaging-course/site/content/part3_sharing_a_package/building_distributions.md

     python setup.py bdist_wheel
     ```
 3. Install the wheel using `pip`.
-    Hint: wheels are written in the `dist/` directory, next to the `setup.pt` file, just
+    Hint: wheels are written in the `dist/` directory, next to the `setup.py` file, just
     like source distributions.
+4.  `.whl` files are basically zip files.
+Unzip the wheel and explore its contents.